koledjoz/ecg_quality/README.md

  -  intervals : value is returned for each window of the size stride, since the value of the quality ill not change in these
  - full : value is returned for each value in the input

 Models were trained on cleaned data.
 These data were cleaned using default NeuroKit2 ecg_clean method.
 The class can clean signal it is meant to process using ecg_clean.
+Currently only default version of ecg_clean us supported.
 It can be specified not to do this.
+However, it is advised to either use this option, or to pass cleaned signal to the method.
+We give no guarantee about the quality of the signal if uncleaned signal is processed and no cleaning is done..

+Signal processed must have frequency of 250 Hz.
+Signal of other frequencies is not supported as the models are not trained on such a signal.

 Full explanation of all the modes can be found inside the source code documentation.